kevindbaik/Rishy/README.md

 <!--!!ADD -->
 <!-- # `<name of application here>` -->
 ## Intro
 Rishy is a music sharing social media platform where users can post songs they're currently listening to, along with an image that encapsulates their present feelings.
-Currently, users can create, update, and delete posts for their own profile, they can also CRUD comments as well as create playlists for themselves to share to others.
+Currently, users can create, update, and delete posts for their own profile, they can also create, update, comments as well as create playlists for themselves to share with others.

 https://rishy.onrender.com/